 In runtimes without a process environment (such as the browser) that fallback does not apply.

 Learn more about DSN utilization.

 Sets the release.
 Some SDKs will try to automatically configure a release out of the box but it's a better idea to manually set it to guarantee that the release is in sync with your deploy integrations or source map uploads.
 Release names are strings, but some formats are detected by Sentry and might be rendered differently.
-Learn more about how to send release data so Sentry can tell you about regressions between releases and identify the potential source in the releases documentation.
+Learn more about how to send release data so Sentry can tell you about regressions between releases and identify the potential source in the releases documentation or the sandbox.

 By default the SDK will try to read this value from the

 SENTRY_RELEASE environment variable (in the browser SDK, this will be read off of the

 window.SENTRY_RELEASE if available).

 Sets the environment.
 This string is freeform and not set by default.
 A release can be associated with more than one environment to separate them in the UI (think